-Where s 9 is alleged to have been breached, a complaint of unlawful racial discrimination may be made to HREOC.35 If the complaint cannot be resolved by conciliation, the President must terminate the complaint36 and the person making the complaint can seek a legally enforceable decision from the Federal Court of Australia or the Federal Magistrates Court about whether discrimination has occurred.37
+Where s 9 is alleged to have been breached, a complaint of unlawful racial discrimination may be made to the Australian Human Rights Commission ('the Commission').
+If the complaint cannot be resolved by conciliation, the President must terminate the complaint and the person making the complaint can seek a legally enforceable decision from the Federal Court of Australia or the Federal Magistrates Court about whether discrimination has occurred.